Eligibility Regime Architectures

 Analytical Significance

-Permission structures often satisfy political or symbolic demands for “term limits” while preserving incumbent continuity.
-Because eligibility is not exhausted, rotation outcomes depend on voluntary exit, electoral disruption, or interpretation rather than on rule-based exhaustion.
+Permission structures often satisfy political or symbolic demands for “term limits” while preserving continuity of officeholding.
+Because eligibility is not exhausted, rotation does not arise structurally and instead depends on voluntary exit, electoral disruption, or interpretation.

 This pattern is common in local and state regimes and is structurally distinct from bounded eligibility systems that impose permanent exhaustion.